Manila-252/ConceptBridgeAI/README.md

 **Nepal-US AI Hackathon 2025 Submission**

 ConceptBridge revolutionizes learning by generating personalized analogies that bridge the gap between what learners already know (their professional background) and what they want to learn (complex technical concepts).
-Using AI, we transform abstract computer science concepts into relatable explanations tailored to each user's expertise domain.
+Using AI & Prompt Engineering, we transform abstract computer science concepts into relatable explanations tailored to each user's expertise domain.

 ## 🎯 Problem & Solution